dotnet/docs-maui/docs/deployment/nativeaot.md

 | [CPU Profiling](#cpu-profiling) | | <span aria-hidden="true">✔️</span><span class="visually-hidden">Partially supported</span> | |
 | [Heap analysis](#heap-analysis) | | | <span aria-hidden="true">❌</span><span class="visually-hidden">Not supported</span> |

+The following subsections provide additional information about this diagnostics support.

 ### Observability and telemetry

 Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](https://learn.microsoft.com/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET mobile applications running on iOS-like platforms over TCP/IP.
-However, Native AOT is currently not compatible with this scenario as it does not support EventPipe/DiagnosticServer components built with TCP/IP stack.
+However, Native AOT is currently not compatible with this scenario as it doesn;=;t support EventPipe/DiagnosticServer components built with the TCP/IP stack.

 ### Development-time diagnostics

-The .NET CLI tooling (`dotnet` SDK) offers separate commands for `build` and `publish`. `dotnet build` (or `Start Debugging (F5)` in VS Code), uses Mono by default when building or launching .NET MAUI iOS (or Mac Catalyst) applications.
+The .NET CLI tooling provides separate commands for `build` and `publish`. `dotnet build` (or `Start Debugging (F5)` in Visual Studio Code), uses Mono by default when building or launching .NET MAUI iOS or Mac Catalyst applications.
 Only `dotnet publish` will create a Native AOT application, if this deployment model is [enabled in the project file](#publish-using-native-aot).

-As described in this section, not all diagnostic tools will work seamlessly with published Native AOT applications.
-However, all applications that are trim and AOT-compatible, i.e., that do not produce any trim and AOT warnings during build time, shouldn't have behavioral differences between Mono and Native AOT.
-Therefore, all .NET development-time diagnostic tools (like Hot Reload) are still available for developers during mobile app development cycle.
+Not all diagnostic tools will work seamlessly with published Native AOT applications.
+However, all applications that are trim and AOT-compatible (that is, those that don't produce any trim and AOT warnings at build time) shouldn't have behavioral differences between Mono and Native AOT.
+Therefore, all .NET development-time diagnostic tools, such as Hot Reload, are still available for developers during the mobile application development cycle.

+> [!TIP]
-We recommend developing, debugging, and testing the applications as usual and publishing the working app with Native AOT as one of the last steps.
+> You should develop, debug, and test your application as usual and publish your final app with Native AOT as one of the last steps.

 ### Native debugging

-When you run your .NET MAUI iOS (or Mac Catalyst) app during development, like inside VS Code, or with `dotnet build -t:Run`, it runs on Mono by default.
+When you run your .NET MAUI iOS or Mac Catalyst application during development it runs on Mono by default.
 However, if Native AOT deployment is enabled in the project file, the behavior is expected to be the same between Mono and Native AOT when the application is not producing any trim and AOT warnings upon build.
-This characteristic allows you to use the standard VS Code managed debugging engine for development and testing, if your application fulfils the mentioned requirement.
+This characteristic allows you to use the standard Visual Studio Code managed debugging engine for development and testing, provided that your application fulfils this requirement.

-After publishing, Native AOT applications are true native binaries.
-The managed debugger won't work on them.
+After publishing, Native AOT applications are true native binaries and so the managed debugger won't work on them.
 However, the Native AOT compiler generates fully native executable files that you can debug with `lldb`.
-Debugging a Mac Catalyst app with `lldb` is straight-forward, as it is executed on the same system.
-However, debugging NativeAOT iOS applications requires a few extra steps which are covered in the following subsection.
+Debugging a Mac Catalyst app with `lldb` is straight forward, as it is executed on the same system.
+However, debugging NativeAOT iOS applications requires additional effort.

-#### Debugging .NET MAUI iOS applications with NativeAOT
+#### Debug .NET MAUI iOS applications with Native AOT

-.NET MAUI iOS applications which are compatible with NativeAOT and are properly configured and published with this deployment model, can be debugged in the following way (tested with `Xcode 16.0` CLI tools):
+.NET MAUI iOS applications that are compatible with Native AOT and which are properly configured and published with this deployment model, can be debugged as follows:

-1. Publish your app with Native AOT targeting `ios-arm64` and store the following information:
+1. Publish your app with Native AOT targeting `ios-arm64` and note the following information:

-    - Application name - referenced bellow as `<app-name>`
+    - Application name (referenced below as `<app-name>`).
-    - Bundle identifier - referenced bellow as `<bundle-identifier>`
+    - Bundle identifier (referenced below as `<bundle-identifier>`).
-    - Path to the published application's archive *.ipa* file - referenced bellow as `<path-to-ipa>`
+    - Path to the published application's archive *.ipa* file (referenced below as `<path-to-ipa>`).

-2. Discover physical device ID - referenced bellow as: `<device-identifier>`
+2. Obtain your physical device ID (referenced below as `<device-identifier>`):

     ```bash
     xcrun devicectl list devices
     ```

-3. Install the app on your physical device
+3. Install the app on your physical device:

     ```bash
     xcrun devicectl device install app --device <device-identifier> <path-to-ipa>
     ```

-4. Launch the app stopped on your physical device
+4. Launch the app on your physical device:

     ```bash
     xcrun devicectl device process launch --device <device-identifier> --start-stopped <bundle-identifier>
     ```

-5. Open `lldb` and connect to your physical device
+5. Open `lldb` and connect to your physical device:

     ```bash
     (lldb) device select <device-identifier>
     (lldb) device process attach -n <app-name>
     ```

-After successfully completing previous steps, you are all set to start debugging your Native AOT .NET MAUI iOS application with `lldb`.
+After successfully completing these steps, you'll be able to start debugging your Native AOT .NET MAUI iOS application with `lldb`.

 #### Importance of the symbol file

 By default, debug symbols are stripped from the application's binary file into *.dSYM* files.
-This file is used by debuggers and post mortem analysis tools to show information about local variables, source line numbers, to recreate stack traces of crash dumps etc. Therefore, it is essential to preserve it before submitting your application to App Store.
+This file is used by debuggers and post mortem analysis tools to show information about local variables, source line numbers, and to recreate stack traces of crash dumps.
+Therefore, it's essential to preserve it before submitting your application to the App Store.

 ### CPU profiling